Torsumathp/Torsumathp/README.md

 Just a student who can code until your computer explodes.

-* 馃實聽 I'm based in Bangkok, Thailand
+I'm based in Bangkok, Thailand

 ### Skills